mipxx/CloverEFI/README.md

 :exclamation: Change 'MLB, 'BoardSerialNumber', 'SerialNumber' and 'SmUUID' Number to a valid value!

 :exclamation: This configuration is not intended to be updated in the future.
-Please git [OpenCore](https://github.com/mipxx/OpenCoreEFI) a try
+Please give [OpenCore](https://github.com/mipxx/OpenCoreEFI) a try.

 <img src="https://github.com/mipxx/CloverEFI/blob/master/Docs/System/System_Info_1.png" width="698" height="465"/>